OfWolfAndMan/CCIE-Lab-Automation/README.md

 - Multithreading abilities for additional functions (Used to speed up the process of pulling data and pushing configurations)

--Consolidation of certain code to provide greater modularity
+- Consolidation of certain code to provide greater modularity

 **Caveats:**